 The durability and lifetime of the fuel cell stack needs improvement,

 FCEVs are less energy-efficient than BEVs (even though they offer higher range and quicker refuelling).

+Main enablers:

 Overall, FCEV technology appears to be a promising solution for reducing energy consumption in vehicles compared to internal combustion engines or hybrid vehicles, but it is crucial to improve understanding in what scenarios FCEVs can offer advantages over other vehicle technologies, in terms of performance, energy consumption, and climate and environmental impacts.